se6wagner/Email2Apex/README.md

 # E2A - Email2Apex #

 Toolkit for executing Apex Code from Apex Email Services.
-With E2A you can chain Apex Batch Jobs and include parameters.

-To install E2A Unmanaged Package click [here](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tU0000000QGcW)
+## FEATURES ##
+* batch job chaining / async execution
+* support for parameters incl. complex data types through JSON serialization
+* trigger Apex Code from any application with no need for Webservice Integration
+* simple API (check usage)

 ## SETUP ##
 * 1) Register an Apex Email Service using the E2A_InboundEmailHandler class